aktungmak/datalog/README.md

 To store the facts themselves, implementations of the abstract class `EDB` use Pandas DataFrames, SQLite tables or other options to provide the underlying select, project, join and union (SPJU) operations needed to compute the result.
+The EDB contains Relations which actually implement the SPJU algebra and contain the underlying data.

 The main goal of this class is to abstract away the details of the underlying engine so the other layers are not aware of how the SPJU operations are being